hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Required         | false     |
 | Default value    | {}        |

-The `dependencies` section describes packages that should be generated by Packager that are required to build or run the in-scope package.
+The `dependencies` section describes packages that are required to build or run the in-scope package, including any custom dependency packages that Packager should create.

 #### Build Dependencies (`build`) {#packager-dependencies-build}